Brazil restores detailed COVID-19 data after Supreme Court ruling

 For Justice Moraes, the government’s actions in recent days made it “impossible” to monitor the spread of the virus and to implement adequate and necessary control and prevention policies.

-On Tuesday afternoon the official website covid.saude.gov.br/ covid.saude.gov.br/, reverted to showing detailed information, with cumulative totals of deaths and infections - as well as breakdowns by state - as it had last week.
+On Tuesday afternoon the official website (covid.saude.gov.br/ covid.saude.gov.br/), reverted to showing detailed information, with cumulative totals of deaths and infections - as well as breakdowns by state - as it had last week.

 Brazil’s confirmed cases, at more than 700,000, are the second-highest in the world behind only the United States, and the death toll is now over 37,000, the world’s third-highest.